Transfer Students from System Campuses

 Review the guide for changing your U of M campus to learn about the steps needed to complete your transfer smoothly and successfully.

-If you have already been admitted to a degree-seeking program at a University of Minnesota coordinate campus in the past, then you only need to submit a Change of College application form to switch to the College of Liberal Arts on the Twin Cities campus.
+If you have already been admitted to a degree-seeking program at a University of Minnesota system campus in the past, then you only need to submit a Change of Campus application form to switch to the College of Liberal Arts on the Twin Cities campus.
 You do NOT need to complete a new Transfer Application with the Office of Admissions.

 New Student Checklist